TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

     - Sonarr
     - Bazarr (Subtitle searcher and downloaded)
     - Plex
-    - Tautulli

     What's not included.

-    I didn't add a downloader to it because it depends on what you prefer usenet/torrents and which client you prefer, so i created a new [Repository](https://github.com/TRaSH-/Guides-Synology-Templates){:target="_blank" rel="noopener noreferrer"} on Github where I provide and maintain some templates that you can find in the `template` folder ready to use with the main `docker-compose.yml`.
+    I didn't add a download client to it, because it depends on what you prefer (usenet/torren) and which client you prefer, so I created a new [Repository](https://github.com/TRaSH-/Guides-Synology-Templates/tree/main/templates){:target="_blank" rel="noopener noreferrer"} on Github where I provide and maintain some templates that are ready to use with the main `docker-compose.yml`.

     The only thing you need to do is copy/paste what's inside the `.yml` file in to the main `docker-compose.yml`, the template also has the command what you need to use to create the [appdata](#appdata) folder that we explained earlier.